legrosmanu/zikstock-songbook/README.md

 # spot4zik-core

-> Not ready yet for production.
-Dev in progress

 spot4zik is a platform to help the musicians to play music.
 And because spot4zik is very new, we propose only one functionality for now: **save in spot4zik the musical resources you need to play music**.